Steppe wolf

-Rueness et al. (2014) showed that wolves in the Caucasus Mountains of the putative Caucasian subspecies, C. l. cubanensis, are not genetically distinct enough to be considered a subspecies, but may represent a local ecomorph of C. l. lupus.
-In Kazakhstan, villagers keep them as guard animals.
+Rueness et al. (2014) showed that wolves in the Caucasus Mountains, of the putative Caucasian subspecies C. l. cubanensis, are not genetically distinct enough to be considered a subspecies, but may represent a local ecomorph (population) of C. l. lupus.
+In Kazakhstan, villagers sometimes feed the wolves and utilize them as “guard dogs”.

 Appearance

 It is of average dimensions, weighing 35–40 kg (77–88 lb), thus being somewhat smaller than the Eurasian wolf, and its fur is sparser, coarser, and shorter.
 The flanks are light grey, and the back is rusty grey or brownish with a strong admixture of black hairs.
 The guard hairs on the withers usually do not exceed 70–75 mm.
 The fur of steppe wolves in Middle Asia and Kazakhstan tends to have more reddish tones.
 The tail is poorly furred.
 The skull is 224–272 mm long and 128–152 mm wide.

 Steppe wolves occasionally surplus kill Caspian seals.

+Diet

+Around 89% of the steppe wolf's diet is dominated by wild ungulates, with Siberian roe deer (Capreolus pygargus), red deer (Cervus elaphus), and wild boar (Sus scrofa), making up the majority of ungulates consumed.
+A smaller fraction of the steppe wolf's diet is made up of buffer prey species such as lagomorphs and small mammals.